RomFishy/start/content/posts/installing-freshrss.md

 I was recently (*not so recently*) introduced to something called [#100DaysToOffload](https://100daystooffload.com).

-#100DaysToOffload is a challange in which you need to write 100 blog posts in the space of a year.
+#100DaysToOffload is a challenge in which you need to write 100 blog posts in the space of a year.

 Many bloggers I follow are doing or already did this challenge, so I decided, fuck it, im gonna do it too!
 So here we are, this is day 1 of #100DaysToOffload!